 Oleic acid is a type of fatty acid that has been found in many plant-based sources.
 This falls under the category of Omega-9 fatty acid and plays a good role in maintaining the well being of our body.
 Many of you must have heard of omega-3 and omega-6 fatty acid.
 Omega-9 is just another fatty acid that plays a vital role for us.

-Omega-9 fatty acid can be commonly found in vegetable fat sources.
+The omega-9 fatty acid can be commonly found in vegetable fat sources.
 These fatty acids can be referred to as “Oleic acid”.
 Let us know more about Oleic Acid.

 Oleic acid can be categorized as monosaturated fats.